JackRiebel/StoreDB/STORE_DB/README.md

-bookstore - a system manager

-CS 3380 Database Appliation and Informational Systems Final Project
+#CS 3380 Database Appliation and Informational Systems Final Project

 About

 I have created a application which utilizes a database for a store.
 With this applications you can do various different functions which can retrieve data, add data, and show data, from the database.

-Prerequisites
+#Prereqs

 Install termcolor with pip3 install --upgrade termcolor